avishek-sen-gupta/cobol-rekt/README.md

 This capability allows the engineer to produce a control flow tree for the Cobol source.
 This can be used for straight-up visualisation (the flowchart capability actually uses the control flow tree behind the scenes), or more dynamic analysis through an interpreter.
 See [SMOJOL (SMol Java-powered CobOL Interpreter)](#smojol-smol-java-powered-cobol-interpreter) for a description of how this can help.

 The CFG generation is part of the ```INJECT_INTO_NEO4J``` task.

+Note that this is not the same control flow model which is used in the transpiler tasks.
+For that, see [Experiments in Transpilation](#control-flow-analysis-and-transpilation-experiments).

 ## Neo4J Integration